opendatacube/datacube-core/docs/ops/config.rst

     valid_data (optional)
         `GeoJSON Geometry Object <http://geojson.org/geojson-spec.html#geometry-objects>`_ for the 'data-full' (non no-data) region of the data.
 Coordinates are assumed to be in the CRS of the data.
-        Used to reduce loading useless parts of the dataset into memory.
+        Used to avoid loading useless parts of the dataset into memory.
         Only needs to be roughly correct.
 Prefer simpler geometry over accuracy.

 image/bands